perxpective/Cybersecurity-Therapy/SMW/Tutorials/SMW Tutorial 1.md

 - **What is the main advantage of implementing Active Directory in a Windows System?**
 	- Centralised enterprise system administration via Group Policy
 - **What is the primary prerequisite to implement Active Directory in a Windows System?**
-	- The system needs to have a domain controller
+	- The system needs to have a **domain controller**
 - **What is the relationship between the Windows Registry Database and the Active Directory Database?**
 	- Active Directory Database keeps centralized system configuration in terms of Group Policy Objects (GPOs).
 These GPOs will be sent to targeting systems.
 Once the GPOs are delivered to the systems, the GPO settings will be converted to Windows Registry entries and store at the local Windows Registry Database.

 ## Challenging Questions
 - **Identify the relationship and/or difference between the requirement and the goals of Trustworthy computing.**
-	- If the requirements are not met, the goals of T
+	- If the requirements are not met, the goals of Trustworthy computing would be impossible to achieve.
+To meet the requirement, there must be reliable hardware, reliable software and dependable service component
+- **List the minimum server roles for a Primary Domain Controller.**
+	- ADDS and DNS
+- **List the minimum requirement for a windows client to join to a Domain within the same LAN**
+	-